Latent Diffusion Inversion Requires Understanding the Latent Space: Experiments

 \paragraph{Evaluation Metrics: }We evaluated attack performance using several metrics: ASR (attack success rate, i.e., membership inference accuracy), AUC (Area Under ROC Curve), TPR at 1\% FPR (TPR@1\%FPR), and the number of queries per attack (\#Query).
 The TPR@1\%FPR is computed by selecting the threshold~$\tau$ at which the false positive rate falls just below $0.01$, and reporting the corresponding true positive rate at that operating point.
 The ASR is defined as the maximum accuracy achieved over all thresholds, i.e.\ $\tau^* = \max_{\tau} \tfrac{1}{2}\big(\text{TPR}(\tau) + 1 - \text{FPR}(\tau)\big)$ in the balanced setting.
 The AUC is computed as the trapezoidal integral of $\text{TPR}(\tau)$ against $\text{FPR}(\tau)$ across all thresholds.

 \paragraph{Latent Diffusion Model:} For \mbox{CIFAR‑10} and CelebA \citep{liu2015deep}, we trained a $\beta$-VAE \cite{higgins2017beta} from scratch on the \textit{member} set.
 Then we use the latent representations of member set to train a latent space diffusion model unconditionally while VAE encoder-decoder is frozen.
 From each training split we subsample $n$ images and partition them equally into a \textit{member} set and a \textit{held‑out} set.
-ImageNet-1K \citep{russakovsky2015imagenet} is trained at two different points.
-(1) We directly employ the publicly released autoencoder model \texttt{stabilityai/sd-vae-ft-mse}~\cite{stabilityai_sdvae_ft_mse} without further fine-tuning.
+ImageNet-1K \citep{russakovsky2015imagenet} is trained at two different points: (1) We directly employ the publicly released autoencoder model \texttt{stabilityai/sd-vae-ft-mse}~\cite{stabilityai_sdvae_ft_mse} without further fine-tuning.
 This model, developed by Stability~AI, serves as the standard latent autoencoder used in the Stable Diffusion~v1 framework.
 (2) The latent space diffusion model is also trained from scratch.
 We train it conditonally by using the architecture components from diffuser, which we guarantee have a similar architecture to vanilla LDM \cite{rombach2022high}.
-The KL-regularization ($\beta$) for three datasets are $1e-2$, $1e-3$, $1e-6$.
+The KL-regularization ($\beta$) for three datasets are $10^{-2}$, $10^{-3}$, $10^{-6}$.
 With higher resolution, one expects to reduce the $\beta$ to ensure the same scale of regularization across datasets. and The architecture details are released in Appendix \ref{sec:arch_details_ldm}.
+We also implement the proposed method on LDMs with VQ-GAN~\cite{esser2021taming} as the encoder (See details in Appendix~\ref{sec:ldm_vqgan}).

 \paragraph{Pre-trained Latent Diffusion Models:} For Pokémon\cite{huggingface_pokemon}, COCO2017‑Val \citep{lin2014microsoft}, and Flickr30k \citep{young2014image}, we fine‑tuned Stable Diffusion v1‑4\footnote{\url{https://huggingface.co/CompVis/stable-diffusion-v1-4}} on a randomly selected subset of each training split, reserving an equally sized subset as the held‑out set.
 None of these datasets are in the original pre‑training corpus.